MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 1. Create an indicator handle for Bollinger Bands with iBands

-2. Retrieve band values with CopyBuffer
+2. Get the band values with CopyBuffer

 3. Use the retrieved values in trading logic